Swordfish and Zucchini Burger

 Swordfish and zucchini meatballs

-• Put a few sprigs of parsley and 1 clove of garlic into the bowl, Turbo 2 seconds.
-Gather with a spatula and place in a small bowl.
+• Put a few sprigs of parsley and 1 clove of garlic in the bowl, Turbo for 2 seconds.
+Collect with a spatula and put in a small bowl.

 bimby parsley

-• Get nice thick slices cut, remove the skin and possibly the central bone,
+• Get some nice slices cut, remove the skin and possibly the central bone,

 swordfish